gpuweb/WSL/Spec/source/index.rst

 We resolved each overloaded function call in the previous section.
 They must now be annotated with which function is actually being called.

-Every variable declaration, and every function parameter must be associated with a unique store identifier.
+Every variable declaration, every function parameter, and every postfix increment/decrement must be associated with a unique store identifier.
 This identifier in turn refers to a set of contiguous bytes, of the right size; these sets are disjoint.

 Each control barrier must be annotated with a unique barrier identifier.